Last updated on June 7, 2025

 Genesis Ultimatum

-Genesis Ultimatum is, without a doubt, a step above the rest of the Ultimatums we’ve seen so far.
-This one, which uses Temur () colors, flips any number of permanents from the top five cards of your library onto the battlefield and puts the rest into your hand.
+Genesis Ultimatum is, without a doubt, a step above the rest of the previous Ultimatums .
+This one uses Temur () colors and cheats into play any number of permanents from the top five cards of your library and puts the rest into your hand.
 This is what Brilliant Ultimatum wishes it was.
 And so do I quite frankly.

 #5.
 Cruel Ultimatum